After a model is created, a

 Let’s simulate 10 days of data from an SIR model with 6 nodes.
-For reproducibility, we first call the set.seed() function and specify the number of threads to use for the simulation.
+For reproducibility, we set the seed and specify the number of threads.

 set.seed(123)